laravel/vapor-docs/1.0/projects/environments.md

             - 'composer install --no-dev'
 ```

-:::warning Switching between docker based and layer based runtimes
+:::warning Switching Between Docker & Layer Based Runtimes

-Due to AWS limitations, you cannot switch between docker based and layer based runtimes if you have already deployed your environment.
-To change a deployed environment runtime type, you have to create a new environment.
+Due to AWS limitations, you cannot switch between Docker based and layer based runtimes if you have already deployed your environment.
+Unfortunately, you must create a new environment to change a deployed environment's runtime type.
 :::

-### Building a Docker Image
+### Building Custom Docker Images

-Using a docker based runtime allows you to install extra PHP extensions or libraries.
-You may build an image up to 10GB in size, including your project files, and AWS will handle running it inside your lambda container.
+Using a Docker based runtime allows you to install additional PHP extensions or libraries.
+You may build an image up to 10GB in size (including your project files).
+When you deploy, Vapor and AWS will automatically handle building, running, and scaling your application within your Docker based Lambda runtime.

-For every new environment, Vapor adds a `.Dockerfile` file that uses one of Vapor's base images that are based on Alpine Linux.
-Here's how you may install the FFmpeg library:
+For every new Docker based environment, Vapor adds a `.Dockerfile` file that uses one of Vapor's base images as a starting point for building your image.
+All of Vapor's base Docker images are based on Alpine Linux.
+For example, here's how you may install the FFmpeg library within your custom Docker image:

 ```docker
 FROM laravelphp/vapor:php74